luloxi/PunkSociety/README.md

 🤘 PunkSociety is a forkable social dapp.

-- 🤹‍♂️ Posts can have text, image, audio, video, and links with preview.
+- 🤹‍♂️ Posts can have text, image and links.
 - 💬 Like, comment and share posts.
 - 🫂 Follow other users.
 - 🔔 Receive notifications on activity.